 Top 10 Best Nursing Schools of 2020

 If you plan on becoming a Registered Nurse (RN), then where you go to school and the degree you earn will play a huge role in your future career.
 The United States has a pressing need for qualified nurses.
-The BLS projects the number of nursing jobs to grow by 12% over the next decade, much faster than the average for other careers.
+The BLS projects the number of nursing jobs to grow by 12% from 2018-2028, much faster than the national average.
 A degree in nursing leads to high-growth positions with excellent pay.

 According to the American Association of College of Nursing (AACN), as of 2020, there were approximately 996 Bachelor’s degree programs in the United States.
 A survey conducted by the AACN in 2018 found at least 363,433 students enrolled in 688 of those baccalaureate nursing programs.